HIST1110, Fall 2021

 or 708-235-3968.
 To aid in creating an accessible learning environment for students with disabilities contact ASSD before or during the first week of classes.

 Title IX Statement:

-Consistent with GSU Policy 52, Anti-Discrimination and Harassment, Title IX makes it clear that violence and harassment based on sex and gender is a Civil Rights offense subject to the same kinds of accountability and the same kinds of support applied to offenses against other protected categories, such as race, national origin, etc...
+Consistent with GSU Policy 78, Title IX and Anti-Sex Discrimination, Harassment and Retaliation Policy, Title IX regulations make it clear that violence and harassment based on sex and gender is a Civil Rights offense subject to the same kinds of accountability and the same kinds of support applied to offenses against other protected categories, such as race, national origin, etc...
 The University has a duty to prevent harassment, post policies against it, to investigate complaints, and to take prompt action to stop harassment when it occurs.
-Contact the Governors State University Title IX Officer, Sandra Alvarado to report any incidents at email@example.com
+Contact the Governors State University Title IX Coordinator to report any incidents at email@example.com

 Emergency Preparedness Statement:

 In case of emergency, the University's Alert System will be activated.
 Students are encouraged to maintain updated contact information using the link on the homepage of the myGSU portal.
 In addition, students are encouraged to familiarize themselves with the Emergency Procedures posted in each classroom.
-Detailed information about the University's emergency management plan, information on how to update your contact information, and the Campus Safety Booklet can be found at www.govst.edu/emergency.
+Detailed information about the University's emergency management plan, information about how to update your contact information, and the Campus Safety Booklet can be found at http://www.govst.edu/emergency.